JacekPardyak/r-py-jl-inkscape/README.md

 # Julia, R & Python Import Extensions for Inkscape

-Inkscape extensions for executing `jl`/`r`/`py` scripts from Inkscape to represent the resulting `jl`/`r`/`py` plot inside the Inkscape canvas.
+Inkscape extensions for executing `jl`/`r`/`py` scripts from Inkscape to display the resulting `jl`/`r`/`py` plot ins the Inkscape workspace.

 These extensions offer many more possibilities compared to the existing e.g. `Extensions`>` Render`> `Function Plotter`.
 You can use your own data, libraries, functions, ... whatever fits into a Julia, R or Python script.
-You can even blend any two or all three languages.
+You can even blend any two or all three languages together.

 # Requirements